nordicdyno/resm-sketch/Readme.md

 *Requires Docker 1.5*

-_I am using supervisor as system runner and process manager for resm.
+_I use supervisor as a system runner and process manager for resm.
 Main reason for supervisor – I don't want to write init.d scripts.
 Because it's clumsy, error prone and not fun.
+Another reasons:
-Another reason - I just know supervisor well enough._
+* I just know supervisor well enough
+* it's a generally good idea to use process manager for Go services like that._

 # TODO